Indian Crowd Savours Japanese and Korean Delicacies at AAHAR 2026

 Growing appetite for East Asian cuisine: The enthusiastic response to these stalls highlights the rapidly expanding popularity of Japanese and Korean cuisine in India, driven by exposure through travel, pop culture and growing culinary experimentation in restaurants and hotels.

-For many visitors at AAHAR 2026, the East Asian pavilions are not just about tasting new products but also about exploring business opportunities in importing, distributing and incorporating Japanese and Korean ingredients into Indian kitchens.
+For many visitors at AAHAR 2026, the East Asian pavilions were not just about tasting new products but also about exploring business opportunities in importing, distributing and incorporating Japanese and Korean ingredients into Indian kitchens.